michelfernandez/cove/site/content/english/_index.md

 {{< content text=center top=12 width=narrow >}}
 {{% markdown %}}
 ## How to sign with Skribble
-The simplest way to legally valid signatures of documents with and without formal requirements.
+The easiest way to legally sign documents, with or without formal requirements.
 {{% /markdown %}}
 {{< /content >}}